UbiquityRobotics/learn2/jazzy-devel/_sources/index.rst.txt

 |

 - `Driving the Robot <driving_>`_: Learn how to operate your robot in the most basic way possible.
-How to drive it through Teleop and through our custom sofware EZ-MAP.
+How to drive it through Teleop and through our custom sofware EZ-Map.

 |

-- `EZ-MAP <ez_map_>`_: Our custom SLAM software for automating your robot.
+- `EZ-Map <ez_map_>`_: Our custom SLAM software for automating your robot.
 Includes installation, setup, and usage instructions.

 |